barbarabodinier/fake/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was one NOTE:

+"New maintainer:
+  Barbara Bodinier <barbara.bodinier@gmail.com>
+Old maintainer(s):
+  Barbara Bodinier <b.bodinier@imperial.ac.uk>"

+I have changed my email address.

 ## Downstream dependencies